nRF24/RF24/docs/migration.md

 > **Deprecated since v1.3.11**

-These function's address parameter used a 64-bit unsigned integer (`uint64_t`).
+These functions' address parameter used a 64-bit unsigned integer (`uint64_t`).
 The nRF24L01 can only use up to 40 bit addresses.
-Thus, there was unused 24 bits being allocated for addresses using this function.
+Thus, there was an unused 24 bits being allocated for addresses using this function.

 There are overloaded functions that use a buffer instead:

 - `RF24::openReadingPipe(uint8_t, const uint8_t*)`
 - `RF24::openWritingPipe(const uint8_t*)`

-These eliminates the extra 24 bits by only using the length of the buffer (`uint8_t*`) specified by `RF24::setAddressWidth()`.
+These eliminates the unnecessary 24 bits by only using the length of the buffer (`uint8_t*`) specified by `RF24::setAddressWidth()`.

 > [!CAUTION]